griquelme/tidyms/docs/quickstart.rst

 Data curation
 -------------

-Before performing any kind of statistical analysis of the samples, it's necessary to correct the bias in the data due to sample preparation and also remove any features that cannot be measured in an analytically robust way [3]_, [4]_.
+In order to increase the confidence in the results obtained during analysis of the data, it's necessary to correct the bias in the data due to sample preparation and also remove any features that cannot be measured in an analytically robust way [3]_, [4]_.
 We call this process :term:`data curation`.
 In the MSKM, the data curation is applied using :term:`filtration` and :term:`correction` steps to obtain a robust data matrix.
 Before applying data curation, it's recommended to define a :term:`mapping`.
 A mapping is a dictionary that map a :term:`sample type` to a list of :term:`sample class`.
 You can still use the Filters and Correctors without setting a mapping, but defining one makes work easier, as it's used to set a default behaviour for the different Filters and Correctors that are used for data curation.
 These default values are set using the recommendations from Broadhurst *et al* [4]_.
 To define a mapping, simply create a dictionary with sample types as keys and a list of sample